 There are different types of poultry farming you can go into depending on where you are and the type of poultry business you wish you invest in.
 These types include but are not limited to Chicken, Turkey, Quail, Geese, Duck, among others.

 What Is Catfish farming?

-Catfish farming is an aquaculture business where you raise fishes whether for commercial purposes or personal consumption.
-Catfish is one of the most popular and also the most consumed type of fish in Africa with hotels, bars, restaurants always demanding it either for making pepper soup or for grilling.
+Catfish farming is an aquaculture business where you raise fish whether for commercial purposes or personal consumption.
+Catfish is one of the most popular and also the most consumed types of fish in Africa with hotels, bars, and restaurants always demanding it either for making pepper soup or for grilling.

-The most common classifications of catfish are Clarias, and Heterobrachus, and Hybrid.
+The most common classifications of catfish are Clarias, Heterobrachus, and Hybrid.

-Factors To Consider Before Starting A Poultry Farming And Catfish Farming
+Factors To Consider Before Starting A Poultry and Catfish Farming

 Now that you know the definition of both poultry farming and catfish farming, let’s look at what you need to consider before choosing the business you will invest in.